JoelNiklaus/LawInstruct/README.md

 # LawInstruct

-This repository has code used to generate legal instruction datasets
+This repository has code used to generate legal instruction datasets.

 ## How to add a new dataset